Maillard Reaction

 The chemical reaction between amino acids and sugars that occurs when food is heated, creating the brown color and complex flavors of seared meat, toasted bread, and roasted coffee.

-The Maillard reaction is the chemical reaction between amino acids and reducing sugars that occurs when food is heated above 140°C (280°F).
+The Maillard reaction (pronounced "my-YAR") is the chemical reaction between amino acids and reducing sugars that occurs when food is heated above 140°C (280°F).
 It produces the brown crust on a seared steak, the golden color of baked bread, the roasted notes in coffee, and hundreds of other flavor and aroma compounds that make cooked food taste the way it does.

 Named after French chemist Louis-Camille Maillard, who first described the reaction in 1912, it is arguably the single most important chemical reaction in cooking.
 Understanding how it works gives you direct control over flavor, color, and texture.